theventurecity/data-toolkit/README.md

 1. Configure it to point to...
     1. Your raw data source (you may need to do an SQL query)
     1. Google Sheets workbook, using the Service Account method.
 For more on how to do that, visit these instructions: [Google Service Account Setup](Google_Service_Account_Setup.md)
-1. Configure Google Data Studio to point to the Google Sheets workbook
+1. Configure Looker Studio to point to the Google Sheets workbook
 1. **Schedule it to run every day or week to fill your dashboard with the most up-to-date data**

 <img src="img/Meme-DA.jpg" alt="Isn't data analytics just analyzing data?" style="width: 400px;"/>